-New study pinpoints biochemical mechanism underlying fibrosis following glaucoma surgeryMay 17th, 2013 in Ophthalmology /
+New study pinpoints biochemical mechanism underlying fibrosis following glaucoma surgeryMay 17, 2013 in Medicine & Health / Ophthalmology

 The most common cause of failure after glaucoma surgery is scarring at the surgical site, so researchers are actively looking for ways to minimize or prevent scar formation.
 Previous work had suggested that vascular endothelial growth factor (VEGF) activates fibrosis, whereas VEGF inhibition results in reduced scar formation and better surgical results.
 In a series of studies using a rabbit model of glaucoma surgery, investigators have determined that VEGF probably exerts its effects through induction of transforming growth factor (TGF)-β1, which may open up a new target for therapies to improve glaucoma surgical outcomes.
 This study is published in the June 2013 issue of The American Journal of Pathology.